 Easy, Kid Friendly

-I cleaned out my cupboard one day and was faced with varying bits and bags of gorp, dried fruit and granola.
+I cleaned out my cupboard one day and was faced with varying bits and bags of gorp, dried fruit, and granola.
 My burning desire to use them up became this recipe for trail mix cookies.
-Use any combination you like just keep the proportions the same.
+Use any combination you like just to keep the proportions the same.

 ¾ cup all-purpose flour

 1 teaspoon kosher salt